statusbits/smartthings/VirtualThings/README.md

 This virtual device implements SmartThings "Contact Sensor" device capability and can be used to display status of an open/closed contact from external source.
-The device current status can be set by calling its 'setCurrentValue' command with "open" or "closed" string as an argument:
+The device current status can be set by calling its 'parse' command with "contact:<value>" string as an argument, where <value> is either "open" or "closed":

-    setCurrentValue("open")
+    parse("contact:<open | closed>")

 ### Virtual Humidity Tile